jacobdbt2100/dbt_Core-Setup/README.md

 version: 2

 sources:
   - name: sales_data          # This is the source name you'll use in dbt; choose any descriptive name
+    description: "Raw sales data from the company's transactional system"
     database: analytics_db    # Optional: the database where the table lives; otherwise, dbt points to the default database
     schema: raw               # Schema in the database
     tables:
       - name: orders                  # The name you'll refer to in dbt
         identifier: orders_2026       # Optional: Actual table name in the database
+        description: "Contains all orders placed by customers in 2026"
+      - name: customers
+        identifier: customers_info
+        description: "Customer master data table"